ehanahamed/quizfreely/docs/contrib/localdev.md

 Then navigate to pocketbase's admin ui, which should be at http://127.0.0.1:8090/_/

+Create a temporary username and password, it doesn't actually matter.

 Under settings, find "import collections", and import our collections configuration which is in our source code, at `backend/collections.json`

+Now our local backend "server" is ready.

 ### Using local instance